chmmou/olbaflinx/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](https://github.com/chmmou/olbaflinx)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-OlbaFlinx is an online banking software for Linux based on the popular AqBaning library and the Qt 5 framework.
+OlbaFlinx is an multibank-capable online banking software for Linux based on the popular AqBanking library and the Qt 5 framework.

 OlbaFlinx has the advantage that it is made for people who are just about to switch to Linux and or have switched and are looking for a simple financial software.
 The other advantage is that OlbaFlinx runs on any Linux Desktop Environment that supports the Qt 5 framework.
-This makes it possible for users to decide which desktop environment they want to use on Linux.
+This makes it possible for users to decide which desktop environment they want to use.

-The idea to develop OlbaFlinx for Linux came from the fact that I was looking for a simple financial software for Linux that had the simplicity of [Banking4 (Windows / Mac)](https://subsembly.com/banking4.html).
+The idea to develop OlbaFlinx came from the fact that I was looking for a simple financial software for Linux that had the simplicity of [Banking4 (Windows / Mac)](https://subsembly.com/banking4.html).
 Unfortunately, none of the existing graphical financial software could convince me.

 #### **_The development of OlbaFlinx is still in a very early state._**